 Since the temporary amendments were implemented, OHO and the NAC have conducted several hearings by video conference.
-As of February 24, 2022, OHO has conducted 15 disciplinary hearings by video conference (decisions have been FINRA has filed the proposed rule change for immediate effectiveness and has requested that the SEC waive the requirement that the proposed rule change not become operative for 30 days after the date of the filing, so FINRA can implement the proposed rule change immediately.
-2. Statutory Basis FINRA believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, 19 which requires, among other things, that FINRA rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
-FINRA believes that the proposed rule change is also consistent with Section 15A(b)(8) of the Act, 20 which requires, among other things, that FINRA rules provide a fair procedure for the disciplining of members and persons associated with members.
-The proposed rule change, which extends the expiration date of the temporary amendments to FINRA rules set forth in SR-FINRA-2020-015, will continue to provide issued in 11 of these cases).
-In five of these disciplinary hearings, all of the parties agreed to proceed by video conference; the other 10 were ordered to proceed by video conference by the Chief Hearing Officer.
-OHO currently has hearings scheduled in seven additional disciplinary matters.
-OHO has ordered that four proceed by video conference.
-No determination has yet been made regarding whether the other hearings will be in-person or by video conference.
-Also, as of February 23, 2022, the NAC, through the relevant Subcommittee, has conducted 14 oral arguments by video conference in connection with appeals of FINRA disciplinary proceedings pursuant to FINRA Rule 9341(d), as temporarily amended.
+As of June 28, 2022, OHO has conducted 17 disciplinary hearings by video conference (decisions have been issued in 15 of these cases).
+In six of these disciplinary hearings, all of the parties agreed to proceed by video conference; the other 11 were ordered to proceed by video conference by the Chief Hearing Officer.
+OHO currently has hearings scheduled in six additional disciplinary matters.
+OHO intended to proceed with an in-person hearing for one of these matters in July 2022, but in late June the parties requested that the hearing occur by video conference because of health concerns.
+No determination has yet been made regarding whether the other five FINRA has filed the proposed rule change for immediate effectiveness and has requested that the SEC waive the requirement that the proposed rule change not become operative for 30 days after the date of the filing, so FINRA can implement the proposed rule change immediately.
+2. Statutory Basis FINRA believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act,20 which requires, among other things, that FINRA rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
+FINRA believes that the proposed rule change is also consistent with Section 15A(b)(8) of the Act,21 which requires, among other things, that FINRA rules provide a fair procedure for the disciplining of members and persons associated with members.
+The proposed rule change, which extends the expiration date of the temporary amendments to FINRA rules set forth in SR-FINRA-2020-015, will continue to provide FINRA, and in some cases another party to a proceeding, temporary modifications to its procedural requirements in order to allow FINRA to maintain fair processes and protect investors while operating in a remote work environment and with corresponding hearings will be in-person or by video conference.
+Also, as of June 28, 2022, the NAC, through the relevant Subcommittee, has conducted 16 oral arguments by video conference in connection with appeals of FINRA disciplinary proceedings pursuant to FINRA Rule 9341(d), as temporarily amended.
 Furthermore, the NAC has conducted via video conference a one-day evidentiary hearing in a membership application proceeding pursuant to FINRA Rule 1015, as temporarily amended.
-19 15 U.S.C.
+20 15 U.S.C.
 78o-3(b)(6).

-20 15 U.S.C.
-780-3(b)(8).
+21 15 U.S.C.
+78o-3(b)(8).